Information on Tech Support Scams

 In 2019, the U.S. Department of Justice coordinated its largest fraud sweep of efforts to target older adults.
 Its main focus was tech support scams.
 According to their reports, between the years of 2015 and 2018 adults over the age of 60 filed more loss reports related to tech support scams than from any other category.
 In 2018, tech support scams resulted in more than 142,000 consumer complaints to the Federal Trade Commission’s Consumer Sentinel Network.

 While some arrests have been made, it’s important to remain vigilant to avoid future tech support scams, no matter what your age.

 Scammers trick their targets into giving them remote access to their computers in the guise of providing technical support.
 Here are some examples of how it can happen:

 The person being scammed is persuaded to give remote computer access to the scammer, who can then steal sensitive information or install spyware that gathers information that can be used for fraud purposes.
-In some cases, victims have even signed in to their accounts online and given the scammer the ability to transfer funds out of the accounts.
+In some cases, victims have even signed in to their online financial accounts and given the scammer the ability to transfer funds from their accounts.

-Someone posing as a relative; e.g., a grandchild who’s in trouble in a foreign country and needs money to handle the problem.
+- Someone posing as a relative, e.g., a grandchild in trouble in a foreign country who needs money to handle the problem

 No matter what our age, we’re all susceptible to any type of fraud.
-The Federal Trade Commission has some great resources – take a look at the video and the infographic on the FTC website to learn more about identifying tech support scams.
+The Federal Trade Commission has some great resources to learn more about identifying tech support scams.
 You can also learn more about the most recent scam alerts identified by the FTC.